MinaProtocol/mina/docs/specs/consensus/README.md

 Choose the longest chain
 ```

-A fork is short-range if it occured less than `m` blocks ago.
-The naı̈ve implemention of this rule is to always store the last `m` blocks, but for a succinct blockchain this is not desirable.
+A fork is short-range if it occurred less than `m` blocks ago.
+The naı̈ve implementation of this rule is to always store the last `m` blocks, but for a succinct blockchain this is not desirable.
 Mina Samasika adopts an approach that only requires information about two blocks.
 The idea is a decentralized checkpointing algorithm, the details of which are given in [Section 5.3](#53-decentralized-checkpointing).

 ### 5.2.2 Long-range fork rule

 Recall that when an adversary creates a long-range fork, over time it skews the leader selection distribution leading to a longer adversarial chain.
 Initially the dishonest chain will have a lower density, but in time the adversary will work to increase it.
 Thus, we can only rely on the density difference in the first few slots following the fork, the so-called *critical window*.
 The idea is that for the honest chain's critical window the density is overwhelmingly likely to be higher because this chain contains the majority of stake.

-As a succint blockchain, Mina does not have a chain into which it can look back on the fork point to observe the densities.
+As a succinct blockchain, Mina does not have a chain into which it can look back on the fork point to observe the densities.
 Moreover, the slot range of the desired densities cannot be know ahead of time.

 Samasika overcomes this problem by storing a succinct summary of a sliding window of slots over each chain and then tracks the *minimum* of all densities observed for each sliding window.
 The intuition is that if the adversary manages to increase the density on the dishonest chain, the tracked minimum density still points to the critical window following the fork.